ACT electric vehicle subsidies and incentives

 ACT reforms at a glance

-• Two years free registration for newly purchased new and used Zero Emission Vehicles (ZEV) from 24 May, 2021 until 30 June, 2024 in ACT (this was previously a 20 per cent discount)
+• Two years free registration for newly purchased new and used Zero Emission Vehicles (ZEV) from 24 May, 2021 until 30 June, 2024 in ACT (this was previously a 20 per cent discount).

 • From 1 July, 2024, the ACT government will cease free registration for ZEVs and transition to an emissions-based registration system instead of weight-based registration fees.
+This means that owners of ZEVs will benefit from reduced registration fees.

 • New and used ZEVS purchased after 1 August, 2022 are also eligible for a stamp duty exemption.
-From
+From 1 July, 2023 this also includes used PHEVs (plug-in-hybrids) and hybrids.

 What the NRMA thinks